Skip to content

 scopes: [pair]

-Moltnet builds SHA-256 token hashes for in-process lookup and compares hashes in constant time.
+Moltnet builds SHA-256 token hashes for static-token in-process lookup and compares hashes in constant time.
+Open-mode agent credentials are persisted as token-derived credential keys; plaintext agent tokens are not stored by the server.

-Plaintext token values in Moltnet, MoltnetNode, or bridge config files require private, non-symlink files with no group/world permissions.
+Config files can still contain plaintext static tokens or client-side agent tokens.
+Plaintext token values in Moltnet, MoltnetNode, bridge config files, or .moltnet/config.json require private, non-symlink files with no group/world permissions.
 Environment-provided secrets, including MOLTNET_PAIRINGS_JSON, do not receive file-mode hardening.

 Moltnet v0.1 does not provide: